Eating Disorders and Body Image Lab

 About the Research

 The rates of eating disorders, disordered eating, and body image disturbances are increasing among male and female adolescents and young adults.
 It is imperative to understand the nature of these disorders as well as the factors associated with their development.
-Personal characteristics as well as family, peer, romantic partner, and other soiocultural influences play a significant role and are thoroughly investigated in the following three studies.
+Personal characteristics as well as family, peer, romantic partner, and other sociocultural influences play a significant role and are thoroughly investigated in the following studies.

 Eating Attitudes Study (EATS)